Characterization and cancellation of power-line-induced motional-mode frequency noise in a trapped-ion system: Results

 to the measured Ramsey signal to extract the modulation phase $\phi_d$ for that delay.
 Here $\varphi(\tau)$ is the phase accumulated during the echo sequence due to the sinusoidal secular-frequency shift.

 We find that the two radial modes (\textit{X} and \textit{Y}) exhibit different modulation amplitude $A$ while sharing essentially the same modulation phase $\phi_d$ as a function of the delay relative to the power-line trigger.
-This in-phase behavior suggests that the 60-Hz perturbation couples through the trap RF drive, producing a common-mode secular-frequency modulation in both modes.
+This in-phase behavior suggests that the 60-Hz modulation is coupled through the trap RF drive, producing a common-mode secular-frequency modulation in both modes.
 Figure~\ref{fig:char_phase}a shows the delay-dependent spin-echo Ramsey fringes, while Fig.~\ref{fig:char_phase}b compares the extracted phases for the two modes.